sailfish009/openstructure/modules/img/base/doc/img.rst

 Type: :class:`Point`

-  The Spatial Origin of an image is the first pixel of its extent.
-Specifically, this is the top left pixel for 2D images and the top-top-left for 3D images.
+  The spatial origin of an image is the first pixel of its extent.
+Specifically, this is the top left pixel for 2D images and the top-front-left  corner for 3D images.

 .. _absolute-origin: